aelaouni/Upwelling-segmentation-and-index/README.md

 -Segmentation: use the codes inside to segment the upwelling region.

--Index: use the code inside to calculate the coastal upwelling index.
+-Index: use the code inside to calculate the coastal upwelling index and its extension.